 Constitutional institutions and India’s federal structure

+We are the party of the original and undistorted Constitution of India, the solemn compact which confirms our individual rights and assures us that all Indians stand equal before the law.

-We will abide by all Constitutional restraints imposed by the Indian Constitution and, subject to achieving necessary majorities, endeavour to make these constraints stronger by restoring the liberties enshrined in the original Constitution.
+We believe that the Indian governments must commit fully to the restraints imposed by the Constitution and, subject to achieving necessary majorities, we shall endeavour to make these constraints stronger by restoring the liberties enshrined in the original Constitution.
 For instance, we will bring back the full fundamental right to acquire, hold and dispose of property.
-We will ensure that our constitutional institutions are fully functional and their autonomy preserved.
-We will also ensure that constitutional delineation of power between the states and the centre is respected, and the powers of the states strengthened.
+We will work to ensure that our constitutional institutions are fully functional and their autonomy preserved.
+As elsewhere mentioned, we will ensure that constitutional delineation of power between the states and the centre is respected, and the powers of the states strengthened.

 Key amendments to the Constitution, and fundamental review